Polskig/Group5-KJME/First Round Prototypes/Vibration/Vibration Cross-device V2/README.md

-# websockets skeleton
+# Vibrations

-This is a skeleton websocket example.
-It consists of a "server" script (app.js) that runs in the Node.js environment, and typical "client" code in the public/ folder.
+This code show

-The example shows how to send a message from a client and have this distributed to every other client connected to the same server.
+Link to vibration api: (https://googlechrome.github.io/samples/vibration/).
+Download the folder and install the npm to it.

-A hosted version of this is on [Glitch for you to fork and modify](https://glitch.com/edit/#!/ch-websockets-skeleton)
+How the setup for these two variation of codes that uses npm will be shown in the folders.

 # Setup

 In the directory you've got this sample:

-`$ npm install`
+`$ npm install` or `$ npm install --save reconnecting-websocket`

 This will install the necessary packages from npm.